What is BigQuery?

 BigQuery supports CSV, JSON, Avro, and Cloud Datastore backups.
 BigQuery can also treat Google Sheets as a table.
 More detail on supported data formats in BigQuery can be found here.

 An interesting feature of BigQuery is its support for nested records within tables, which are essentially pre-joined tables within BigQuery.
 Tables containing nested records can be ideal for conceptually hierarchical data (like orders and items or sessions and pageviews) and offers several interesting new ways to model data.
-You can read about how to construct nested records within a BigQuery table from Looker co-founder and CTO Lloyd Tabb here.

 Maximum recommended size of data